-School districts may have additional locally determined graduation requirements, such as additional credits, community service, or a senior project.
-While schools are expected to communicate all graduation requirements and regularly share information regarding all students' progress toward graduation, students and their families should be made aware of all state and local graduation requirements when they begin high school.
+School districts may have other locally determined graduation requirements, such as additional credits, community service, or a senior project.
+While schools are expected to communicate all graduation requirements and highly encouraged to share information annually regarding all students' progress toward graduation (see WAC 180-51-045), students and their families should be made aware of all state and local graduation requirements when they begin high school.